 This DSCR of 1.25 indicates that your rental income is 25% higher than your monthly mortgage payment, providing a cushion for unexpected expenses or potential vacancies.

-Ideal DSCR for Loan Approval
+What’s the Ideal DSCR for Loan Approval?

 While a DSCR of 1.0 means your rental income covers your mortgage, most lenders prefer a DSCR of 1.2 or higher for DSCR loan approval.
 This buffer provides added assurance to the lender that you can consistently meet your debt obligations, even if rental income fluctuates.
 A higher DSCR can sometimes even qualify you for better loan terms.
 Check out our bridge loan, rental loan, and commercial loan programs at MoFin Loans to see how we can help you achieve your real estate investment goals.
 Contact us today to discuss your specific needs.